 Professor of Financial Law

-Since 1 August 2012, professor Dr M. Haentjens is affiliated with the Institute for Private Law as a (full) professor of Financial Law.
+Since 1 August 2012, professor Dr. M. Haentjens is affiliated with the Institute for Private Law as a (full) professor of law.

 Leiden Law Blog

 Prior to joining Leiden Law School, Matthias Haentjens was an attorney with De Brauw Blackstone Westbroek.
 In this capacity, he handled cases both as a transaction lawyer and as a (supreme court) litigator.